benhenshaw/rhythm/doc/final.md

 ## Goals
 Before I began the project, I had a set of goals.
 See the conclusion in section 7 for an evaluation of how well the goals were met.

 **To, wherever possible, only use code that I have written.** I wanted to learn a breadth of techniques from this project.
-I did not want to leave major aspects of the software, such as memory allocation or rendering up to a library to carry out.
+I did not want to leave major aspects of the software, such as memory allocation or rendering, up to a library to carry out.

 **To tailor every aspect of the code to the design of the game.** I wanted to implement every system as a solution to a known problem.
 While this may seem obvious, one could take the opposite route and write code that performs many functions in an attempt to make it flexible.
-This flexibility may have significant costs, and must be fully justified; if it is not, it serves only as a poor solution to the problem.
+This flexibility may have significant costs, and must be fully justified.
+If it is not, it serves only as a poor solution to the problem.

 **To produce a good quality piece of software.** I wanted to produce software that doesn't crash, is highly responsive to user input, and makes effective use of system resources (CPU cycles, RAM, storage, etc.).
 My concrete performance goals are rendering graphics at a minimum of 60 frames per second, playing audio without any hitches (not 'dropping' any samples), and handling user input such that the game responds within 10ms.

 **To learn about many areas of game development, and document them.** Learning new techniques was always a key motivator for this project.
 I would also like to document what I learned in a detailed way, which I have done in this dissertation.

 ## Structure
 This report will cover in detail the conceptual development of the project, as well as the planning, implementation, testing, and evaluation of the software.
 Section 2 ([Background]) describes some components found in video games and some concerns for their implementation.
 Section 3 ([Specification]) concretely defines the task that was attempted, outlining the entire project at a high level.
 Section 4 ([Design and Implementation]) describes the design decisions made, explains aspects of how the software works, and how development was carried out.
-Sections 5 ([Testing]) and 6 ([Evaluation]) describes how this software was tested and evaluated, and the results of those evaluations.
-Section 7 ([Conclusion]) provides an overview of the resulting software and its development.
+Section 5 ([Testing]) describes how this software was tested and how the information gathered informed its development.
+Section 6 ([Evaluation]) evaluates and critiques various aspects of the project.
+Section 7 ([Conclusion]) provides a brief discussion of the resulting software and its development.

 \newpage